jsa-research/limbus-buildgen/README.md

 #### Planned for 0.5.0-beta
 This release is intended to streamline the user experience, stabilize the Javascript API and produce a done release that is not fully feature-complete.
 It will take the project from an alpha phase into beta.

-* Modify makefile generator so that makefiles make use of make's "implicit variables" to allow changing them through environment variables
 * Standardize on a `host` property that can support build hosts, compilers, target hosts and architectures
 * Add configuration property to add/remove debug information during compilation
 * Change shared library suffix to .dylib on darwin to reflect the actual library type generated